onlyjazz/flask-docs/docs/apiflows.md

 The billing report zip folder includes all the billing report files for your customer.

+!!! note
-**NOTE** - This process will download files only if the billing reports features turn on in your customer account.
+    This process will download files only if the billing reports features turn on in your customer account.

 ### /flask/device/get-logs
 This API returns device logs of a study.